Marine sandglass: Middle Ages

 From the Roman time it disappears completely from historical records until it is re-introduced in medieval Europe.
 By the 8th century it is mentioned by a monk named Luitprand, who served at the cathedral of Chartres, France.
 But it was not until the 14th century that the marine sandglass was seen commonly, the earliest firm evidence being a depiction in the 1338 fresco Allegory of Good Government by Ambrogio Lorenzetti.

 For more than 500 years (from 1300 to 1800) the instrument for measuring time at sea was "the Ampoule of hours".
-In Catalonia there are references of its manufacture since the middle of the 14th century made of Catalan transparent glass according to the formulas of the alchemist Guillem Sedacer, using as a fundent the soda obtained by burning the barrella (its ashes dissolved in water and cast with a sieve have been the basis from the "laundry" to wash clothes from the Neolithic).
-The barrella grows on the Catalan coast from Orihuela to Montpellier and the Italian manuals for making Italian glass (La Sedacina and Arte Vetraria) say very strictly: "bisogna comprare la soda di Spagna".
+In Catalonia there are references of its manufacture since the middle of the 14th century made of Catalan transparent glass according to the formulas of the alchemist Guillem Sedacer, using as a fundent the soda ash obtained by burning barilla (a plant whose ashes dissolved in water and cast with a sieve have been the basis from the "laundry" to wash clothes from the Neolithic).
+Barilla grows on the Catalan coast from Orihuela to Montpellier and the Italian manuals for making Italian glass (La Sedacina and Arte Vetraria) say very strictly: "bisogna comprare la soda di Spagna" ("you must buy soda from Spain").

 The use of the marine sandglass has been recorded since the 14th century; The written records about it were mostly from logbooks of European ships.
 In the same period it appears in other records and lists of ships stores.
 The earliest recorded reference that can be said with certainty to refer to a marine sandglass dates from c.
 1345, in a receipt of Thomas de Stetesham, clerk of the King's ship La George, in the reign of Edward III of England; translated from the Latin, the receipt says: in 1345:

 The same Thomas accounts to have paid at Lescluse, in Flanders, for twelve glass horologes (" pro xii. orlogiis vitreis "), price of each 4½ gross', in sterling 9s.
 Item, For four horologes of the same sort (" de eadem secta "), bought there, price of each five gross', making in sterling 3s.
 4d.